particle-iot/particle-workshops/content/docs/ch3.md

 ![](./images/03/installlib.png)

-2. In the "Partible Libraries" tab that opens up, type "Si7021" in the search box and hit enter.
+2. In the "Particle Libraries" tab that opens up, type "Si7021" in the search box and hit enter.

 ![](./images/03/searchlib.png)